Have a look at the creation of a aufo FS in this article, it works like a charm!

 We will reference a location and a directory in the next 2 config files.
 In /etc/auto.master you will add the root location.

 Add this line to the end of your Debian: /etc/auto.master , Arch: /etc/autofs/auto.master file:

 Be sure to leave a blank line after it.

 And add the following line to /etc/auto.sshfs on Debian, /etc/autofs/auto.sshfs on Arch

 backups -fstype=fuse,rw,nodev,nonempty,noatime,allow_other,max_read=65536,IdentityFile=/home/user/.ssh/id_rsa :sshfs\#firstname.lastname@example.org\:/mnt/raid/proxmox_backup

 Be sure to leave a blank line after it.
 The first piece of the line needs to be the local backup directory.
 The last part :sshfs\#email@example.com\:/mnt/raid/proxmox_backup is the sshfs instruction, remote username, the IP address of the “other computer”, and lastly the directory on the “other computer” to mount.
 The IdentityFile field is mandatory.

 For better debugging you might try running automount in foreground.

-systemctl stop autofs.service sudo automount -f -v
+sudo systemctl stop autofs.service sudo automount -f -v